Bruna557/python-patterns/README.md

 output.
 - services.add_batch() could be the handler for a BatchCreated event.
 - An event called BatchQuantityChanged can invoke a handler called change_batch_quantity().
-- And the new AllocationRequired events that it may raise can be passed on to services.allocate() too, so there is no conceptual difference between a brand-new allocation coming from the API and a reallocation that’s internally triggered by a deallocation.
+- And the new AllocationRequired events that it may raise can be passed on to services.allocate() too, so there is no conceptual difference between a brand-new allocation coming from the API and a reallocation that's internally triggered by a deallocation.

 ### 10 - Commands
 Like events, commands are a type of message—instructions sent by one part of a system to another.
 Commands are sent by one actor to another specific actor with the expectation that a particular thing will happen as a result.
 Commands capture intent.
 They express our wish for the system to do something.
 As a result, when they fail, the sender needs to receive error information.
 We often use events to spread the knowledge about successful commands.

+### 11 - External Events
+The style of architecture where we create a microservice per database table and treat our HTTP APIs as CRUD interfaces to anemic models, is the most common initial way for people to approach service-oriented design.
+This works fine for systems that are very simple, but it can quickly degrade into a distributed ball of mud.

+How do we get appropriate coupling?
+We've already seen part of the answer, which is that we should think in terms of verbs, not nouns.
+Our domain model is about modeling a business process.
+It's not a static data model about a thing; it's a model of a verb.
+So instead of thinking about a system for orders and a system for batches, we think about a system for ordering and a system for allocating, and so on.
+Like aggregates, microservices should be consistency boundaries.
+Between two services, we can accept eventual consistency, and that means we don't need to rely on synchronous calls.
+Each service accepts commands from the outside world and raises events to record the result.
+Other services can listen to those events to trigger the next steps in the workflow.

+To avoid the Distributed Ball of Mud anti-pattern, instead of temporally coupled HTTP API calls, we want to use asynchronous messaging to integrate our systems.
+We want our BatchQuantityChanged messages to come in as external messages from upstream systems, and we want our system to publish Allocated events for downstream systems to listen to.
+Why is this better?
+First, because things can fail independently, it's easier to handle degraded behavior: we can still take orders if the allocation system is having a bad day.
+Second, we're reducing the strength of coupling between our systems.
+If we need to change the order of operations or to introduce new steps in the process, we can do that locally.

+We'll need some way of getting events out of one system and into another, like our message bus, but for services.
+This piece of infrastructure is often called a message broker.
+Kafka or RabbitMQ are valid alternatives.
+A lightweight solution based on Redis pub/sub channels can also work just fine

 ### Epilogue
 Aggregates are a consistency boundary.
 In general, each use case should update a single aggregate at a time.
 One handler fetches one aggregate from a repository, modifies its state, and raises any events that happen as a result.
 If you need data from another part of the system, it's totally fine to use a read model, but avoid updating multiple aggregates in a single transaction.